Ottawa Cureton-Dunkentell CEO

 My name is Ottawa Cureton-Dunkentell.
 The greatest blessing that the Father has bestowed upon me was the birth of my son, Anthony.
 I thank him for giving me the opportunity to raise such an inspiring, incredible and amazing young man for a lifespan of 24 years.
 This is why following his death, I founded the "Officer Anthony Thompson Scholarship Foundation" (OATSF); a non-profit 501(c)3 organization dedicated toward preventing further loss of tragic accidents caused by wrong-way drivers.

-My current full-time employment is with the Los Angeles County Sheriff's Department.
+I am a realtor.
 I have a Bachelor of Arts Degree in Interdisciplinary Studies and will be pursuing my Masters in Psychology in the near future.

 I am married to an incredible husband and father, Bernard Dunkentell.
 I had numerous opportunities to mentor and work with at risk youth and persons struggling / suffering with mental disabilities.
 While at work, often I am called the "The Whisperer."
 Reason being, I am able to calm highly violent individuals down in minutes without a fight.

 In the future, I will facilitate an Adult Residential Facility which houses adults who have Down Syndrome and are mentally challenged through the ages of 18-59 years.
 The passion and love that I have for my community, not only speaks volume but helps me bring awareness for the safety of others.